Company Insolvency

 Compulsory Liquidation

-Often referred to as a ‘winding-up by the court‘ this procedure is the ultimate sanction against a business that defaults on basic obligations to creditors.
-The compulsory liquidation is ordered by the court, typically following the petition of a creditor, the business or a shareholder.
+Often referred to as a ‘winding-up by the court’, compulsory liquidation is the ultimate sanction against a business that defaults on basic obligations to creditors.
+If a company continually fails to pay its debts, then creditors are within their rights to use compulsory liquidation as a means of securing the money owed to them.

 Report on Directors